 If you're not a fan of meal planning, then, you will need to get on board.
 No kidding, you don't want to be going on your day, and blankly stare in your pantry, and all you want to eat are oatmeals, popcorns, and the likes.
 See meal planning tips for beginners for more info.

-Here are some tips to make the most out of what you have in your pantry:
+Some tips to make the most out of what's in your pantry:

 - Search for recipes.
 Even when you think you don't have enough to make a meal, try to search online and find meals that match the ingredients/products you have in your pantry.
 You'll be surprised that there are plenty of recipes out there that only use a few ingredients.